 Revenue forecasts are predominately driven by ridership trends.
-Passenger fare revenue makes up more than 81.5% of all operating revenue.
+Passenger fare revenue makes up more than 94% of all operating revenue.
 Aside from ridership trends, the passenger revenue forecast also considers possible service changes, anticipated special events, fare policy changes, potential fare increases, deferred revenue recognition policies, and other similar variables.

 Similar to revenue forecasts, expense forecasts are largely driven by a small number of key variables.
-Payroll and employee fringe benefit expenses account for more than 70% of the total annual operating cost.
+Payroll and employee fringe benefit expenses account for more than 70% of the total annual operating cost, not including depreciation.
 Of that amount, approximately 85% is determined by the terms and conditions of five separate collective bargaining agreements.
 Each annual expense forecast takes into consideration assumptions about settlement and execution of these labor contracts.
 Variables include cost of living and other contractually required types of pay increases.
 In addition, the expense forecast also accounts for variations in payroll related costs for taxes, health insurance, pensions and other benefit programs.
-The remaining 30% of total cost is for non-personnel related expenses that fall into different categories, as to which differing forecast assumptions regarding inflation and escalation are made.
+The remaining non-personnel related expenses use differing forecast assumptions regarding inflation and escalation based on the category of expense.
 These categories include: electric power for operating Metrorail trains, bus fuel, utilities, materials and supplies, insurance, and expenses for aspects of the operation that are contracted out.